Nightfall (Little Big Town album): Critical reception

 Nightfall received positive reviews from music critics, respectively.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 74 based on 4 reviews, indicating "generally favorable reviews."
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 74 based on 4 reviews, indicating "generally favorable reviews".

-The album was placed fourth on the Billboard (magazine) list of Top Country Albums of 2020.
-Billboard editors describe the band as reaching “substantive emotional richness that few groups can touch” on the album.
+The album placed fourth on the Billboard list of Top Country Albums of 2020.
+Billboard editors described the band as reaching "substantive emotional richness that few groups can touch" on the album.

 Stephen Thomas Erlewine of AllMusic wrote that "The labor is evident, particularly in the careful construction of the compositions and the subtle shading on individual tracks" and "it's music for meditative mornings or for afternoons in need of a dose of consolation and comfort."
 He also compared the band's sound favorably to Fleetwood Mac.

 Commercial performance

-Nightfall debuted at No. 1 on Top Country Albums with 31,000 equivalent album units, 26,000 in of which are in traditional album sales.
+Nightfall debuted at No. 1 on the Top Country Albums chart with 31,000 equivalent album units, 26,000 in of which are in traditional album sales.
 As of March 2020, it has sold 43,800 copies in the United States.

 Track listing

+All tracks are produced by Little Big Town, except where noted.